 Your employees keep the company running, so when it comes to paid parental leave, getting their input is a great way to survey what your employees value.
 Researching what other companies offer and seeing what your employees like the most could be a good way to customize your own leave for your employee’s needs.

 There’s a crowdsourced resource called #RewriteTheRules that allows you to research paid parental policies.
 It was developed by fellow entrepreneur Heather Whaling, president at Geben Communication, so that smaller companies can gain practical insight and inspire others.
 Companies upload their policies so that other companies can use it as a reference.
 You can even tailor your search to the number of employees and the amount of weeks of paid parental leave offered.
 This a great tool to see what other businesses are doing.

 Whether you are at the point where you feel you can offer a paid parental leave or not, it’s a good thing to start thinking about now.
-Because when you are competing for talent against bigger companies, and you are trying to attract and retain a diverse and talented workforce, you can bet that candidates and current employees will soon start to ask you the answer to the question, “What happens if I have a child?”
+When you’re competing for talent against bigger companies, and you’re trying to attract and retain a diverse and talented workforce, you can bet that candidates and current employees will soon start to ask you the answer to the question, “What happens if I have a child?”

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.